rajatkrishna/nlp-benchspark/README.md

 ### Usage

-Create a new Python virtual environment and install the dependencies in `requirements.txt`.
+Create a new Python virtual environment and install the dependencies in [requirements.txt](./requirements.txt).

 ```
 python3 -m venv create .env